 The Mattel Fisto action figure had the ability to deliver what they called the “power punch”.
 This was enabled through the use of an elastic band inside the body of the toy.
 He could be twisted at the waist, let go, and he would return to the original position with a snap.
 The elastic band inside would get worn out with repeated usage and make the “power punch” lose its energy.

 There were no different versions for the original 1984 Fisto, just one style was made.
 Those who are interested in collecting him will want to get him in the “12 back” bubble pack that he came with.
 This was the earliest package, since “8 back” cards were already a thing of the past.
 Later versions of Fisto came along during the “classics” series.

 The original Mattel Fisto can easily be found online in various markets.
 He can be found in a package or “loose” without one.
-If he is loose, the price will range from one dollar up to around $25 dollars for an ungraded toy.
-Buying Fisto in an unopened bubble package will put him in the range of between $33 dollars up to $100 dollars.
-If the action figure is graded that may go up.
+If he is loose, the price will range from $10 to $30 dollars for an ungraded toy.
+Buying Fisto in an unopened bubble package will put him in the range of between $150 up to $300.
+If the action figure is graded that number will go up.